Additional setup for Linux or WSL

 - Start the debugger session

-- Visual Studio may ask you to install .NET Core 3.1, press OK and let the installation finish, then restart the debugging session.
+- Visual Studio may ask you to install .NET 6 and the Linux debugger, press OK and let the installation finish, then restart the debugging session.

 Setting up for Linux